 Last spring, we started the not-so-fun job of staining the deck.
 As some of you know, this is at least the third time we’ve done a deck makeover in what seems like a fairly short time period.
 It saddens me to say that we’ll be picking up the paint brushes once again next month.
 Why, you ask?

 Because the pressure treated wood on the lower section was newer and the upper was treated with a clear coat previously, we ended up having to select a darker semi-transparent stain to keep the look consistent on both levels.
-All of the lighter stains I tested resulted in a noticeable difference in coverage and colour from top to bottom.
-Dark seemed like a good solution.
+All of the lighter deck stains I tested resulted in a noticeable difference in coverage and colour from top to bottom.
+Dark seemed like the easiest solution.